 If you have specific questions about your professor’s assignment or expectations, be sure to ask!
 The more you can tell us about the goals for your writing, the better.

 In order to best serve all students, we ask for your courtesy:

 - Arrive on time.
 All appointments begin at the start of the hour (for example, at 11:00 exactly).
-After ten minutes (for example, at 11:10), your appointment may be cancelled and offered to another student.
+After ten minutes (for example, at 11:10), your appointment will be cancelled and offered to another student.

 - Come prepared to actively engage in the session.
 During your session, you’ll be drafting, asking questions, revising, and engaging in productive conversation around your writing.

 - Cancel your appointment if you can’t make it.
 You can cancel your appointment directly from the online scheduler or you can email email@example.com for help.